 About the authors

-Alex Ruck Keene QC (Hon) is a barrister at 39 Essex Chambers.
-He has been recommended as a leading expert in the field of mental capacity law for several years, appearing in cases involving the Mental Capacity Act 2005 at all levels up to and including the Supreme Court.
+Alex Ruck Keene KC (Hon) is a barrister at 39 Essex Chambers.
+Alex has been recommended as a leading expert in the field of mental capacity law for many years, appearing in cases involving the Mental Capacity Act 2005 at all levels up to and including the Supreme Court and European Court of Human Rights.
 He also writes extensively about mental capacity law and policy.
-He has contributed to works including The International Protection of Adults (2015, Oxford University Press), Jordans’ annual Court of Protection Practice and the fifth edition of Assessment of Mental Capacity (Law Society/BMA 2022 (forthcoming)).
-He is an Honorary Research Lecturer at the University of Manchester and a Wellcome Trust Research Fellow at King’s College London.
-He has sat on both the ad hoc committees convened to review the Court of Protection Rules 2007, is a member of the Law Society’s Mental Health and Disability Committees of both England and Wales, and the creator of the website www.mentalcapacitylawandpolicy.org.uk.
+Works to which Alex has contributed include the annual Court of Protection Practice (LexisNexis), The International Protection of Adults (Oxford University Press, 2015) and Assessment of Mental Capacity (Law Society/BMA, 5th edition, 2022).

 Leave a comment